HC-Hwang/wise_light_curves/README.md

 neowise = ascii.read('ipac/wise_0735-3308_neowise.ipac', format='ipac')
 ```

 We use the function `only_good_data_v1` to remove bad photometric measurements.
-The criteria used in this function are detailed in Hwang & Zakamska (https://arxiv.org/abs/1909.06375), and more details are in the WISE Explanatory Supplement (see the Reference).
+The criteria used in this function are detailed in Hwang & Zakamska (https://arxiv.org/abs/1909.06375), and more details are in the WISE Explanatory Supplement (see the References).
 Users are welcome to design their own criteria.

 ```python
 allwise, neowise = only_good_data_v1(allwise, neowise)